 For collaboration to truly thrive, you have to formalize it into your workflow and regularly check in to make sure it’s actually happening.

 One way to encourage collaboration is through transparent communication.
-Again, technology can be an essential tool to achieving this goal.
+Again, technology can be an essential tool for achieving this goal.

-Chat apps, like Typetalk, encourage every member of a project to communicate and collaborate.
-Because conversations take place in a universally shared space, any member can contribute and every member is aware of what conversations are happening.
+Chat apps, project management tools, software for brainstorming and diagramming your ideas: all of these encourage every member to communicate and collaborate at each phase of their work.
+When conversations occur in a universally shared space, any member can contribute, and every member is aware of what conversations are happening.

-With Typetalk and Backlog’s integration, not only are your conversations about your project transparent, but they can be linked back to the actual work tasks within your project management tool.
+No matter what software you choose, be sure it provides the integrations you need to connect your workflow.
+With your technology and workflow aligned, not only are your conversations transparent, but they can be linked to the actual work tasks themselves.
 Integrated app ecosystems, like Nulab’s, build collaboration into every aspect of your workflow.

 Groupthink has to be discouraged from the top-down.
 Leadership needs to encourage all members to bring up new ideas and point out potential flaws.
-Encourage lively, but civil, debate.
+Encourage lively — but civil! — debate.
 Respect differences.
-And teach your team the value in collaborating to find solutions with the greatest potential.
+And teach your team the value of collaborating to find solutions with the greatest potential.

 Collaboration is the antidote to silos.
 Using technology and strong leadership, you can encourage more collaboration across your organization.
 Get rid of silos before they become entrenched in your company culture.